jangrudo/ai-apocalypse/README.md

 That’s what you get by trying to domesticate an evolving superintelligence.
 Parallel to this, an opposite process would be going on: the superintelligence would be domesticating humans for the second time.
-Those of us who are courageous and trust their techonogy blindly, would gain advantage over those who don’t.
+Those of us who are courageous and trust their technology blindly, would gain advantage over those who don’t.
 Those who choose to stay AI-free, would be wiped out.